Computer model locks in Ravens vs. Bengals picks, score prediction, SGP

 The Baltimore Ravens will be looking for revenge, but the Cincinnati Bengals will be trying to heal their own wounds when the AFC North rivals face off Sunday in NFL Week 15.
 The Bengals (4-9) pulled off a 32-14 road victory against the Ravens (6-7) two weeks ago as Cincinnati quarterback Joe Burrow returned from injury.
 But the Bengals are looking to bounce back after Buffalo rallied to beat them 39-34 last Sunday.

 Kickoff from Paycor Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
 The Ravens are 2.5-point favorites, per the latest Ravens vs. Bengals odds from DraftKings, and the over/under for total points scored is 51.5.
+The Ravens are -161 money line favorites (risk $161 to win $100), while the Bengals are +135 underdogs.
 Before making any Bengals vs. Ravens picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Ravens vs. Bengals on Sunday